Part 4

 Update Strategies and Prometheus

-In the last part we did automated updates with a deployment pipeline.
-The update just worked but we have no idea how the update actually happened, other than that a pod was changed, and we can make the update process safer to help us reach a higher number of nines.
+In the last part, we did automated updates with a deployment pipeline.
+The update just worked but we have no idea how the update actually happened, other than that a pod was changed.
+Let us now look how we can make the update process safer to help us reach a higher number of nines in the availability.

 There are multiple update/deployment/release strategies.
-We will focus on two of them and how to implement them.
+We will focus on two of them:

 • Rolling update